grnet/synnefo/docs/install-guide-debian.rst

 through VNC out of band, or click on the machine's icon to connect directly via SSH or RDP (for windows machines).

-Congratulations.
-You have successfully installed the whole Synnefo stack and connected all components.

 Installation of Admin on node1
 ==============================